RIT-EVT/BMS/docs/source/srs.rst

 of understanding of the electrical system as well as having a high level of knowledge on battery safety.
 Human interaction with the DEV1 BMS will only take place during charging, data collection, and BQ76952 configuration.
-For the charging it is expected that at least one person who worked directly on DEV1 BMS design will be present.
+For charging it is expected that at least one person familiar with the DEV1 BMS software and hardware is present.

-For data collection, less technical experience will be required as safety critical systems should not be interacted with during data collection.
-During this time an external device can be used to collect the diagnostic messages from the DEV1 BMS.
+For data collection, less technical experience will be required as the user should not need to interact with any safety-critical systems.
+During this time an external device can be used to collect the diagnostic messages from the BMS over the CAN network.

 During configuration of the BQ76952.
 The users who are interacting with the DEV1 BMS will need to be 1 firmware team member and 1 electrical member who